Practical delegation for secure distributed object environments

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Nagaratnam, Nataraj, "Practical delegation for secure distributed object environments" (1998).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 163.
+163.